Nova: Occurrence rate and astrophysical significance

-Astronomers estimate that the Milky Way experiences roughly 30 to 60 novae per year, but a recent examination has found the likely improved rate of about 50±27.
-The number of novae discovered in the Milky Way each year is much lower, about 10, probably due to distant novae being obscured by gas and dust absorption.
-Roughly 25 novae brighter than about the twentieth magnitude are discovered in the Andromeda Galaxy each year and smaller numbers are seen in other nearby galaxies.
-As of 2019, 407 probable novae are recorded in the Milky Way.
+Astronomers have estimated that the Milky Way experiences roughly 25 to 75 novae per year.
+The number of novae actually observed in the Milky Way each year is much lower, about 10, probably because distant novae are obscured by gas and dust absorption.
+As of 2019, 407 probable novae had been recorded in the Milky Way.
+In the Andromeda Galaxy, roughly 25 novae brighter than about 20th magnitude are discovered each year, and smaller numbers are seen in other nearby galaxies.

 Spectroscopic observation of nova ejecta nebulae has shown that they are enriched in elements such as helium, carbon, nitrogen, oxygen, neon, and magnesium.
-The contribution of novae to the interstellar medium is not great; novae supply only 1/50 as much material to the Galaxy as do supernovae, and only 1/200 as much as red giant and supergiant stars.
+Classical nova explosions are galactic producers of the element lithium.
+The contribution of novae to the interstellar medium is not great; novae supply only 1/50 as much material to the galaxy as do supernovae, and only 1/200 as much as red giant and supergiant stars.

 Observed recurrent novae such as RS Ophiuchi (those with periods on the order of decades) are rare.
-Astronomers theorize, however, that most, if not all, novae are recurrent, albeit on time scales ranging from 1,000 to 100,000 years.
+Astronomers theorize, however, that most, if not all, novae recur, albeit on time scales ranging from 1,000 to 100,000 years.
 The recurrence interval for a nova is less dependent on the accretion rate of the white dwarf than on its mass; with their powerful gravity, massive white dwarfs require less accretion to fuel an eruption than lower-mass ones.
 Consequently, the interval is shorter for high-mass white dwarfs.

-V Sagittae is unusual in that we can predict now that it will go nova in approximately 2083, plus or minus about 11 years.
+V Sagittae is unusual in that the time of its next eruption can be predicted fairly accurately; it is expected to recur in approximately 2083, plus or minus about 11 years.

-On 27 May 2020, astronomers reported that classical novae explosions are galactic producers of the element lithium.